moskytw/tree-merger/README.md

     cp --preserve=all a/z merged/z

-Edit the part of CONFLICT, and execute this script to get the merged file tree!
+Edit the part of CONFLICT, and execute this script to get the merged file tree.

-Have fun!
+Hope it would help you!